Kalagan people

-The Kalagan (also spelled Kagan, Kaagan, or by the Spanish as Caragan) are a subgroup of the Mandaya-Mansaka people who speak the Kalagan language.
-The Kalagan comprise three subgroups which are usually treated as different tribes: the Tagakaulo, the Kagan, and the Kal’lao people of Samal.
-They are native to areas within Davao del Sur, Compostela Valley, Davao del Norte (including Samal Island), Davao Oriental, and North Cotabato; between the territories of the Blaan people and the coastline.
+The Kalagan (also known as Kagan, Kaagan, or in Spanish as Caragan) is a subgroup of the Mandaya–Mansaka people who speak the Kalagan language.
+The Kalagan comprise three subgroups which are usually treated as different tribes: the Tagakaulo, the Kagan, and the Kallao of Samal.
+They are native to areas within Davao del Sur, Davao de Oro, Davao del Norte (including Samal Island), Davao Oriental, and Cotabato; between the territories of the Blaan people and the coastline.
 They were historically composed of small warring groups.
 They are renowned as agriculturalists, cultivating rice, corn, abaca, and coconut for cash crops, whereas their counterparts living along the coast practice fishing.